Overview: Together We Succeed

 - Buy-in across the organization.
 We're not just identifying a range of the best-performing firms, we are creating demand for them.

 - Focus on higher-margin activities.
 Our program is designed to remove barriers and actively engage small and diverse suppliers in all segments, including higher value-add and higher margin spend categories.

 - Access to business unit heads.
-We help connect you with key AARP decision makers, build relationships, and effectively compete for all aspects of our needs.
+We help connect you with key AARP decision makers and build relationships through our brown bag luncheons, strategic meetings and annual awards ceremony to assist you in effectively competing for all aspects of our needs.